-- Have an understanding of British sociology and the cultures of "Britishness" - Understand the "peoples of the United Kingdom" as an integrated whole i.e. more than the sum of the parts - Acknowledge the differences between US, British, and European cultures, and the collective relationships that individuals have with their own societies - Understand the importance of sustainability for an island nation - Be familiar with the concept of visual literacy and able to apply it to various kinds of visual material
+- 1. Have an understanding of British sociology and the cultures of "Britishness" - 2.
+Understand the "peoples of the United Kingdom" as an integrated whole i.e. more than the sum of the parts - 3.
+Acknowledge the differences between US, British, and European cultures, and the collective relationships that individuals have with their own societies and businesses - 4.
+Understand the importance of sustainability for an island nation - 5.
+Understand the country's economic history and the reasons behind today's economic opportunities and threats